GameCube Architecture

 On your Nintendo 64 article, you explained that the system has a 64-bit CPU, but the GameCube one is 32-bit.
 Did Nintendo downgrade their console?

-Indeed Gekko implements a 32-bit PowerPC specification, while the MIPS R4300i can switch between 32-bit and 64-bit mode.
+Indeed Gekko implements a 32-bit PowerPC specification, while the MIPS R4300i can switch between 32-bit and 64-bit modes.
 To answer whether this is an improvement or not, you have to ask yourself: Why would you need ‘64-bitness’?

 As you can see, the GameCube already enjoys the advantages of 64-bit systems without being called a ‘64-bit console’.
 This is why you and I can’t summarise two complex machines by their ‘number of bits’.